MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/enable-setup-copilot.md

 ## Prerequisites

-Provide consent for Copilot to process your data outside of your geographic region, compliance boundary, or national cloud instance.
-Your consent is required for Copilot to work in your organization.
+If you are in a region other than North America, provide consent for Copilot to process your data outside of your geographic region, compliance boundary, or national cloud instance.

 - Read the [Copilot data movement](sales-copilot-data-movement.md) article carefully.

 - [Turn on data movement across regions](/power-platform/admin/geographical-availability-copilot#enable-data-movement-across-regions).

 ## Turn Copilot features in Dynamics 365 apps on or off

-In the Sales Hub app, you can select the Copilot features that you want your sales teams to use in each of your organization's Dynamics 365 apps and custom apps.

 1. In the Sales Hub app, go to **Change area** in the lower-left corner of the page and select **App Settings**.